Acorn Hollow Bantams

 Why Wyandottes?

 When someone chooses a particular breed of chicken to raise, in most cases a number of factors figure into the decision.
 Personal taste in terms of the “looks” of the bird- it’s body shape, feathering, color, type of comb, etc. may all play a part and they should because with all of the breeds of chickens out there, it makes sense to please one’s self if you are going to have them around for years.
-If one is wise, however, other things should be taken into consideration as well: the breed temperament, it's ability to adjust and do well in the climate in which they will be raised, how the breed would fit in to the facilities one has, and so on.
-Rather than continue to discuss such things in the abstract, I will explain how I came to the decision to raise Wyandotte bantams exclusively for the last fifteen years and counting.
+If one is wise, however, other things should be taken into consideration as well: breed temperament, it's ability to adjust and do well in the climate in which they will be raised, how the breed would fit into the facilities one has, and so on.
+Rather than continue to discuss such things in the abstract, I will explain how I came to the decision to raise Wyandotte bantams exclusively for the last twenty-five plus years.

 2007 pullet

-This 2007 hatch Buff pullet is the product of over 12 years of selective breeding.
+This 2007 hatch Buff pullet was the product of over a decade of selective breeding.

 First of all, they were not the first breed which I had raised.
-I had worked extensively with Rocks, Brahmas and Silkies.
-In addition, I had brief flings with Giants and Cochins.
-I actually had quite a bit of success with some of them (Champion Brahma bantam at a Brahma National, Champion Silkie at a Silkie National, Reserve Rock bantam at a Rock National on a Silver Pencilled).
+I had worked extensively with Rocks, Brahmas and Silkies over the previous 20 years.
+In addition, I had brief flings with Black Giant large fowl and Cochin bantams.
+I actually had quite a bit of success with some of them (Champion Brahma bantam at a Brahma National, Champion Silkie at two Silkie Nationals, Reserve Rock bantam at a Rock National on a Silver Pencilled).
 The fact was, however, that each of those breeds came up short in my mind.
 The Silkies were too delicate and too high maintenance, the Rocks were too aggressive and their single combs tended to freeze during Northern Illinois winters, and the type of the Brahmas just didn’t “sing” to me.

 Ideal Wyandotte Type